-His personal Champions League résumé makes for pretty good reading too - and there's plenty more to come from a player who, providing he can stay injury free, could become one of the competition's greatest ever goal getters.
+His personal Champions League résumé makes for pretty good reading too - and there's plenty more to come from a player who, had he remained injury free, could have become one of the competition's greatest ever goal getters.

 Neymar's best season to date came during 2014/15, when he fired home ten goals en route to winning the competition with Barcelona.